 My skin was super sensitive in the surgical area too so underwear and any clothing at my waist was a no no.

-I also purchased some adult diapers for myself that I used for a little while, boy was that awkward (diapering myself and my baby) but a total life saver.
+Adult diapers were my second alternative for a little while.
+Boy was that awkward (diapering myself and my baby) but a total life saver.

 On top of that, it took me about two weeks to be able to do some physical things on my own, and I’m definitely not even considering sex at this point- what is that anyway?